-After taking the exam, students frequently ask if they should start studying for the next part right away, or if they need to wait for their results first.
+After taking an exam, students frequently ask if they should start studying for the next part right away, or if they need to wait for their results first.
 If you feel that you did well on the exam, I suggest that you should start studying the next part, and here’s why:

 - Even if you do not pass, you will not have a lot to re-study, so you would be able to re-study while you continue studying for the next Part.

 - Once you have studied for an exam, you are the habit of studying.
 If you take more than a week or two off, it will be harder to start studying again later than if you just continue studying without a long gap.

 - You will need to take all of the Parts eventually, so there is nothing to gain by waiting.

 If you leave the exam knowing that you failed or did poorly, then I recommend you take a short break (no longer than a week) and start preparing to re-take that same Part, and then you should retake that same Part as soon as possible.

 During your break, you should also think about your study materials and try to determine if your study materials contributed to your poor results.
 If there were questions on the exam that you did not think that the material covered, or covered poorly, then you might want to consider looking into other study materials for your second attempt.